-My kids and I recently had the chance to try two Glee Gum Candy Kits: Make Your Own Chewing Gum and Make Your Own Gummies.
+My kids and I recently had the chance to try two Glee Gum Kits: Make Your Own Chewing Gum and Make Your Own Gummies.
+(Their Make Your Own Chocolate Kit contains milk.)

 Each of the Glee Gum Candy Kits comes with an informational sheet about the natural resources used to make the products and the people who harvest the resources.
 On the Glee Gum website, additional information is provided for teachers who want to use the candy kits as an educational resource.
 I think this is a great idea, especially for an older elementary or middle school class.